 If you have a good chance of getting cavities, your dentist will apply fluoride varnish or fluoride gel during your dental visit.
 Your dentist might also tell you to use a special fluoride rinse, paste or gel at home.

 The American Dental Association recommends that children and adults use fluoride toothpaste displaying the ADA Seal of Acceptance.
-For children younger than 3 years, caregivers should begin brushing their children’s teeth as soon as they start to appear in the mouth by using fluoride toothpaste in an amount no more than a smear or the size of a grain of rice.
+For children younger than 3 years, caregivers should begin brushing their children’s teeth as soon as they start to appear in the mouth.
+Use a fluoride toothpaste in an amount no more than a smear or the size of a grain of rice.
 You should be brushing your children’s teeth thoroughly twice a day (morning and night) or as directed by your dentist or physician.
 For children 3 to 6 years of age, caregivers should dispense no more than a pea-sized amount of fluoride toothpaste and brush teeth thoroughly twice per day.
 Always supervise your child’s brushing to ensure that they use the appropriate amount of toothpaste and try and get your child to spit out most of the toothpaste.

 Thumbsucking is a natural reflex for children.
 Sucking on thumbs, fingers, pacifiers or other objects may make babies feel secure and happy and help them learn about their world.
 Young children may also suck to soothe themselves and help them fall asleep.